 I (No.) 2566.
 (Rank) Pte.
 (Name) F. Bullen of the (Unit) 5th Norfolk Regiment do hereby agree, subject to the conditions stated overleaf, to accept liability, in the event of national emergency, to serve in any place outside the United Kingdom, in accordance with the provisions of Section XIII.
 (2) (a) of the Territorial and Reserve Forces Act, 1907.

-Even after they had signed, a soldier could only serve abroad with either his own unit or part of it, unless he volunteered to serve with another unit.
-Though this would change during the war.
-By September 1913, only 7% of the Territorial Force had signed the Imperial Service Obligation.
-The Imperial Service Obligation is often found in the surviving service records of Territorials.
-Once war broke out, the Imperial Service Badge brought with it additional benefits:
+Even after they had signed, a soldier could only serve abroad with either his own unit or part of it e.g. a territorial company sent to reinforce a battalion serving overseas, unless he volunteered to serve with another unit.
+This continued until Army Order 204 of 1916 allowed the compulsory transfer of soldiers of the Territorial Force.
+Once war broke out, the Imperial Service Badge brought with it additional benefits as the Derbyshire Courier reported in its 6 October 1914 edition:

 As soon as a soldier signed the Imperial Service Obligation, he would be entitled to wear the Imperial Service Badge over his right breast while in uniform.
 Occasionally, you see a soldier wearing the Imperial Service Badge on the left, either he was wearing the badge incorrectly or the photograph has been reversed.
 Imperial Service Badges were struck in a variety of alloys, typically cupronickel or brass, but can also be found in silver.
-Due to a large number of manufacturers, there can be a great variation in size.
+Due to a large number of manufacturers, there can be a great variation in size, though they are usually found very close to the official guidelines of 41 mm by 10 mm.

 How the Imperial Service Badge can Help you Research a Soldier

 A photograph of a soldier wearing an Imperial Service Badge demonstrates that he served in the Territorial Force.
 Also, an Imperial Service Badge will most likely date the photograph between 1910 and 1915.
 If no service papers have survived and you are faced with multiple possibilities for a soldier, Territorial service can help you.
-This is due to Territorial soldiers typically having regimental numbers below 10,000 (NB. they were renumbered in 1917).
+This is due to Territorial soldiers typically having regimental numbers below 10,000 prior to their renumbering in 1917.